 The additional concentration grant add-on funding will be used to increase staff providing direct services to unduplicated students.
-This staffing may include a full-time nurse, mental health clinicians, truancy intervention specialists, school counselors, foster youth transition specialists, technology specialists, academic teachers, site administrators and CTE teachers.
+This staffing may include a mental health clinician, outreach specialists, counselors technicians, foster youth transition specialists, a technology specialist, and a CTE teacher.